-Here are the foundational truths we affirm:
+Here are several vital foundational doctrinal truths we affirm:

-The Inspiration of the Holy Scriptures
+The Inspiration, Inerrancy, and Infallibility of the Holy Scriptures

 The Bible teaches that man is created gloriously in the image of their creator to enjoy God and honor Him in their entirety.
 The human race, however, is estranged from its creator through the overwhelming power of sin.
 Left to ourselves, we would not fulfill the magnificent purpose for which we were created, but instead perish forever.

 The Person of Jesus Christ

 God the Son took on human flesh in the person of Jesus Christ.
 He lived a sinless life, obeying God’s law completely, suffered and died on the cross of Calvary, and then was physically raised on the third day.
 He did all this to accomplish the salvation of his people.

 Salvation is received by faith in Jesus Christ alone, not by good works (though good works are evidence of a transformed life).
 Through Jesus’ active and passive obedience, Christ has fulfilled all righteousness and merited salvation for His people, imputed to them freely by faith through the Holy Spirit.
 Further, we affirm the fundamental truth that a person’s justification in God’s sight comes by faith alone, which is itself, a gift from God, not of works lest any man should boast.